msmiller/redbus/README.md

 Redbus uses a Twitter-esque namespace pattern to make it easier to visualize message flow:

-`@channel` - this is an "endpoint", used for sending a message to a specific microservice.
+**`@channel`** - this is an "endpoint", used for sending a message to a specific microservice.
 For instance, @email would be what an email service subscribes to and what a client would send to in order to send an email.
 Sending to a `@channel` is a 1-to-1 message delivery - only one app/service will respond to the message and only one worker on that app/service will process the message.

-`#channel` - this is for "interests".
-For instance, an email service would want to know about Agents and Offices to be able to find mail templates, so it would subscribe to [#agents, #offices] to be notified of any updates.
+**`#channel`** - this is for "interests".
+For instance, an email service would want to know about Users and Customers to be able to find mail templates, so it would subscribe to [#users, #customers] to be notified of any updates.
 Sending to a `#channel` delivers the message to every app/service that is subscribed.
 Only one worker on a subscribed app/service will process the message.

-`rpc.XXXXXXXXXXXXXXXX` - these are ad-hoc channels used for waiting for and sending RPC-like responses to requests.
-The channel name is created by MagicBus and destroyed once the round-trip is complete.
+**`rpc.XXXXXXXXXXXXXXXX`** - these are ad-hoc channels used for waiting for and sending RPC-like responses to requests.
+The channel name is created by Redbus and destroyed once the round-trip is complete.

 ## Usage